zenstackhq/zenstack-docs/blog/llm-acl/index.md

 }
 ```

-We can translate it into Prisma query like:
+We can then translate it into Prisma query like:

 ```ts
 prisma.orderItemDetail.groupBy({